Market town: History

 Braudel and Reynold have made a systematic study of European market towns between the 13th and 15th century.
 Their investigation shows that in regional districts markets were held once or twice a week while daily markets were common in larger cities.
 Over time, permanent shops began opening daily and gradually supplanted the periodic markets, while peddlers or itinerant sellers continued to fill in any gaps in distribution.
 The physical market was characterised by transactional exchange and bartering systems were commonplace.
 Shops had higher overhead costs, but were able to offer regular trading hours and a relationship with customers and may have offered added value services, such as credit terms to reliable customers.
 The economy was characterised by local trading in which goods were traded across relatively short distances.
 Braudel reports that, in 1600, grain moved just 5-10 mi; cattle 40–70 mi; wool and woollen cloth 20-40 mi.
 However, following the European age of discovery, goods were imported from afar – calico cloth from India, porcelain, silk and tea from China, spices from India and South-East Asia and tobacco, sugar, rum and coffee from the New World.

 The importance of local markets began to decline in the mid-16th century.
 Permanent shops which provided more stable trading hours began to supplant the periodic market.
 In addition, the rise of a merchant class led to the import and exports of a broad range of goods, contributing to a reduced reliance on local produce.
 At the centre of this new global mercantile trade was Antwerp, which by the mid-16th century, was the largest market town in Europe.

 A good number of local histories of individual market towns can be found.
 However, more general histories of the rise of market-towns across Europe are much more difficult to locate.
 Clark points out that while a good deal is known about the economic value of markets in local economies, the cultural role of market-towns has received scant scholarly attention.

 By country

 Denmark

 In Denmark, the concept of the market town (købstad) emerged during the Iron Age.
 It is not known which was the first Danish market town, but Hedeby (part of modern-day Schleswig-Holstein) and Ribe were among the first.
 As of 1801, there were 74 market towns in Denmark (for a full list, see this table at Danish Wikipedia).
 The last town to gain market rights (købstadsprivilegier) was Skjern in 1958.
-At the municipal reform of 1970, market towns were merged with neighboring parishes, and the market towns lost their special status and privileges, though many still advertise themselves using the moniker of købstad and hold public markets on their historic market squares.
+At the municipal reform of 1970, market towns were merged with neighbouring parishes, and the market towns lost their special status and privileges, though many still advertise themselves using the moniker of købstad and hold public markets on their historic market squares.